 - Business Intelligence Platform

-Q. Which platform benefits from the Pentaho BI Project?
+Q5).
+Which platform benefits from the Pentaho BI Project?

 - Java developers who generally use project components to rapidly assemble custom BI solutions

 - ISVs who can improve the value and ability of their solutions by embedding BI functionality

 - End-Users who can quickly deploy packaged BI solutions which are either modest or greater to traditional commercial offerings at a dramatically lower cost

 Q6).
 Is Pentaho a Trademark?